prometheus/prometheus/tsdb/docs/format/memory_snapshot.md

 The order of records in the snapshot is always:
 1. Starts with series records, one per series, in an unsorted fashion.
 2. After all series are done, we write a tombstone record containing all the tombstones.
 3. At the end, we write one or more exemplar records while batching up the exemplars in each record.
-The order of exemplars is same as it appears in the circular buffer in the memory.
+Exemplars are in the order they were written to the circular buffer.

 ### Series records